miniben-90/x-win/README.md

 ## Screen recording permission introduced in macOS 10.15 Catalina

 > macOS requires you to grant access for screen recording.
-If your project does not have it, the title will display `<unknown>` as its value.
+If your project does not have it, the title will be an empty value.

 # URLs (Only available for Darwin and Windows Systems)